Gossypium barbadense: History

-The first clear sign of domestication of this cotton species comes from the Early Valdivia phase site of Real Alto on the coast of Ecuador (4400 BCE; calibrated radiocarbon dates) and from Ancon, on the Peruvian coast, where cotton bolls dating to 4200 BCE were found.

-According to other accounts, Real Alto cotton is dated to 3500–3000 BCE (uncalibrated radiocarbon years), and the oldest Cueva de Guitarrero in Anchash, Peru cotton is dated 8000 BCE.
+The earliest known evidence of human use of G. barbadense has been along the coast of present-day Ecuador and Peru.
+It is plausible humans in that area were also the first to domesticate the species.
+However, available evidence, such as seeds found in the floors of ancient houses, could be the result of either cultivated or wild-gathered cotton.
+So far, archaeologists have found evidence of widespread use in this region about 5000 years ago.
+Further, they have strong evidence at a few sites dating back 5500 years, and weaker evidence as far back as 7800 years.
+Investigators at one of the circa 5500 year-old sites, in the Ñachoc valley in northern Peru, argue that domestication did not happen there, therefore G. barbasense was domesticated elsewhere and then brought to Ñachoc.

 By 1000 BCE, Peruvian cotton bolls were indistinguishable from modern cultivars of G. barbadense.
 Native Americans grew cotton widely throughout South America and in the West Indies, where Christopher Columbus encountered it.
+At the time of Columbus, indigenous peoples of the West Indies raised G. barbadense as a dooryard crop, single plants near residences.

 The advent of worldwide trade resulted in many kinds of plants being introduced to new places (see Columbian exchange).
 In the case of cotton, this exchange happened in all directions, new world cottons to the old world, old world cottons to the new world, and cottons to places which they had never grown before.
 In some cases, this resulted in multiple kinds of cotton growing in the same region.
 Since then, most of these regions have transitioned to specialize in a particular kind of cotton, resulting in the distinctive market classes of today.

-At the time of Columbus, indigenous peoples of the West Indies raised G. barbadense as a dooryard crop, single plants near residences.

-English colonists established cotton in the West Indies as a commercial plantation crop tended by enslaved workers trafficked from West Africa.
-By the 1650s, Barbados had become the first British West Indies colony to export cotton to England and Europe.
+During the 17th century, European colonists in the English West Indies developed cotton as a cash crop for export to Europe, establishing numerous plantations operated by white indentured servants and Black slaves to do so.
+By the 1650s, Barbados had become the first English colony in the West Indies to export cotton to Europe.
 By the late 1700s and early 1800s, G. barbadense was a major commercial crop in the West Indies.
-After that, it was all but replaced by sugar cane.
+After the early 19th century, it was mostly supplanted as a cash crop by sugar cane.
 There have been a few periods since the early 1800s when cotton production has been attractive in the West Indies, but generally sugar cane has been more profitable.